count/hackathons/AirBnb/Data/README.md

 - **Calendar:** For each month-year from March 2019 to March 2020, and listing, this shows the number of days listed as available, and the pricing for that month.
 - **Reviews:** For each month-year and listing, this table shows the number of reviews it received, the avg word count and average sentiment score (via [Text Blob](https://textblob.readthedocs.io/en/dev/))

-To see how London neighborhoods have changed over time, we've included the following context datasets:
+We've included the following contextual datasets:

 - **Housing:** Median housing prices, and count of houses sold for each borough and month
-- **Businesses:** Businesses by type and neighbourhood
-- **Crimes:** Monthly crimes by type, neighbourhood
 - **Tourism:** 2018 visitor information for top 50 UK attractions

 Key: